Urielsf/Urielsf/README.md

 ## Hello, I’m Uriel Ferreira

-💼 Currently working as a Sales Consultant at Volnorte Peças e Serviços, specializing in the heavy truck sector, parts, and services.

 🎓 Student of Systems Analysis and Development (Cruzeiro do Sul Virtual), seeking to expand my knowledge in technology and software development.

 💡 Passionate about programming, automation, SaaS, React, TypeScript, and Git, with a focus on building practical and scalable solutions.